roberthopman/roberthopman.github.io/_posts/2023-01-01-how-to-upgrade-a-ruby-on-rails-application.md

 title:  "How to upgrade a Ruby on Rails application?"
 ---

-We'll limit the scope to the technical part: upgrading the application.
+First, we'll limit the scope to the technical part: upgrading the application.

-Production parts to be considered:
+Production parts to be considered which could impact the upgrade of the application:
 - server
 - database
 - schema